|

 My other question is, if an individual carrier has an cell antenna lease, can they sublease to have other carriers share the ground space within their footprint and put up additional antennas?
 Does this generate more money for the Landlord?
 And how many other carriers can sublease and how much additional monthly rent goes to the Landlord on a building rooftop?
 My rooftop is a two thousand five four hundred square feet.

 Also, will they damage my roof with these antennas?
-Thanks!

 |